AllenPocketGamer/yam-engine/README.md

 # yam

-`yam` is a `game engine` which uses ECS(Entity-Component-System) architecture dedicated to running millions of units.
+`yam` is a `game library` which uses ECS(Entity-Component-System) architecture dedicated to running millions of units.

 ## The State